oyaxbell/AnthropoAgeR/README.md

 ------------------------------------------------------------------------

-The `AnthropoAge` package cfacilitate estimation of second-generation biological aging measures derived from body-composition measures (AnthropoAge, S-AnthropoAge) and PhenoAge in R. This package also allows for estimation of sex-stratified accelerated aging measures
+The `AnthropoAgeR` package cfacilitate estimation of second-generation biological aging measures derived from body-composition measures (AnthropoAge, S-AnthropoAge) and PhenoAge in R. This package also allows for estimation of sex-stratified accelerated aging measures